sulabh/flashcard/ai_handoff_document.md

 1. **No Rubber-Banding Scroll**: Stakeholders requested a rigid, non-bouncing UI. `ClampingScrollPhysics` is mandated across all `SingleChildScrollView` and `GridView` widgets.
 2. **Scrollbars**: Permanent `thumbVisibility: true` `Scrollbar` widgets wrap the main content columns. **WARNING**: Do not nest `Scrollbar` widgets inside inner views where `ScrollPosition` cannot attach (this caused crashes previously).
 3. **Bilingual Requirement**: All text strings are hard-bound to `app_en.arb` and `app_ja.arb`.
 Never use inline strings for user-facing text.

+## 7. Known Gotchas & Recent Fixes
+- **Database Race Condition**: On cold starts, multiple providers trigger DB init.
+We use a `Future? _initFuture` cache in `DatabaseHelper` to ensure only ONE setup process runs.
+Do not remove this cache.
+- **CSV Header Skipping**: The `CsvHelper.importFromCsv` always skips the first line.
+This allows users to use headers in any language (Japanese/English) without them being imported as "ghost" subjects.
+- **Defunct Element Fix**: Never call `ref.read` directly inside `dispose()` in `StudyScreen`.
+Always cache the required service in `initState`.

 ## Recommended Next Steps (Phase 2 Prep)
 If instructed to proceed to Phase 2: